10 Essential Oils & Their Safety for Cats

 List of Safe Essential Oils for Cats

-Is Tea Tree Oil Safe for Cats?
+1. Tea Tree Oil is Unsafe for Cats

 Tea tree oil is not safe for cats and is considered one of the most dangerous essential oils.
 It can lead to essential oil poisoning, causing symptoms like lethargy and muscle tremors.
 Always avoid using tea tree oil on or around your cats.